subrat611/Placement-preparation/DBMS/relational-model.md

-## Table of content - Relational Model
+## Lecture 7: Relational Model Explained

 - [What is Relational Model?](#what-is-relational-model)
   - [What is Typle?](#what-is-tuple)